-Get the right format of bank statement
+Get the right bank statement format

-To upload the bank statement to ChurchSuite, it needs to be in either the .CSV or .OFX format.
-Most banks supply their bank statements in the OFX format, however either format is suitable.
+To upload a bank statement or file of donations into the Giving module it will need to be in either a CSV or OFX format.
+Most banks supply their bank statements in the OFX format, however, either format is suitable.